-Submissions are welcome in respect of the Draft Noise Action Plan for the County and City of Sligo and may be made in writing to Director of Services (Infrastructure), Sligo County Council, County Hall, Riverside, Sligo, F91 Y763, or email noise@sligococo.ie.
+Submissions were invited in respect of the Draft Noise Action Plan for the County and City of Sligo and could be made in writing to Director of Services (Infrastructure), Sligo County Council, County Hall, Riverside, Sligo, F91 Y763, or email noise@sligococo.ie.

-Submissions should be received no later than 5:00pm on Thursday, 19th July 2018.
+One submission was received from Transport Infrastructure Ireland prior to the deadline date of 5:00pm on Thursday, 19th July 2018.